lsst-dm/dm_dev_guide/communications/rfc.rst

 Escalating an RFC
 -----------------

-If the discussion is not converging, but you still feel that a decision must be taken, you (or the DMCCB) may escalate the RFC to be considered by the DM Configuration Control Board (DMCCB).
+If the discussion is not converging, but you still feel that a decision must be taken, you (or the DMCCB) may escalate the RFC to be considered by the DM Change Control Board (DMCCB).
 Click the **Escalate RFC** button on the RFC's JIRA issue page to do this.

 Some types of RFCs are immediately escalated as a matter of routine, see :ref:`rfc-exceptions`.